 The last two things you need are organic sesame oil and organic soy sauce.
 These two things make a big difference in this recipe, so don't skip them!
 If you don't usually have sesame oil in your kitchen, then I highly recommend getting some.
 This is added purely for flavor, so subbing an olive oil or any other type of oil just isn't necessary if you don't have sesame oil.
 I also love soy sauce, and you can buy Organic Kikoman Soy Sauce, which is what I get.
 This easy Wonton Soup recipe makes 1 serving, so if you want to make more, then just double or triple it.
 The reason I give just one serving is that it's also a really easy to make if you're cooking for one too.

-1 carton Kettle & Fire Chicken Bone Broth
+1 carton Kettle and Fire Chicken Bone Broth

 6 organic baby Bella mushrooms, sliced